anushkai/anushkai.github.io/_pages/projects.md

 ---

-### Defining Affing Using a Functional Programming Approach
+### Defining Affine Using a Functional Programming Approach
 (Jan 2024- May 2024)
 Formulated a mathematical structure for the functionalities in Affine Space and implemented them using a functional programming and theorem proving language.
 - Technical Stack: Lean